isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

     </div>
   </div>
   <div class="col is-three-fifths">
-    <p class="has-text-ruby"><b>When to go from employee to entrepreneur | CNBC Make It (3 mins)
+    <p class="has-text-ruby"><b>When to go from employee to entrepreneur | CNBC Make It (3 mins)</b></p>
-</b><br>
-    Hear from three entrepreneurs on what motivated them to quit their day jobs and advice they have for people who want to start their own business.<br><br>
+    Hear from three entrepreneurs on what motivated them to quit their day jobs and advice they have for people who want to start their own business.<br>
-Source: When to go from employee to entrepreneur | CNBC Make It (2019, Jan 30).
+<small>Source: When to go from employee to entrepreneur | CNBC Make It (2019, Jan 30).
 CNBC International.
-Retrieved 2021, October 19.</p>
+Retrieved 2021, October 19.</small>
   </div>
 </div>